-Page limit excludes: SF-424, Application for Federal Assistance; SF-424A, Budget Information - Non-Construction Programs; SF-424B, Assurances - Non-Construction Programs; SF-LLL, Disclosure of Lobbying Activities; CD-511, Certification Regarding Lobbying; Budget Narrative; Indirect Cost Rate Agreement; and Data Management Plan.
+Page limit excludes: SF-424, Application for Federal Assistance; SF-424A, Budget Information - Non-Construction Programs; SF-424B, Assurances - Non-Construction Programs; SF-LLL, Disclosure of Lobbying Activities; CD-511, Certification Regarding Lobbying; Budget Narrative; Indirect Cost Rate Agreement; Data Management Plan, and the SF-424A, Budget Information - Non-Construction Programs form for 5-year projects.

 - (6) Number of paper copies.
 For paper submissions, one (1) signed stapled original and two (2) stapled copies.
 If the original proposal is in color, the two (2) copies must also be in color.
 If submitting electronically via Grants.gov, paper copies are not required. - (7) Page layout.
 The Technical Proposal must be in portrait orientation. - (8) Page size.
 21.6 centimeters by 27.9 centimeters (8 1⁄2 inches by 11 inches). - (9) Page numbering.
 Number pages sequentially. - (10) Application language.
 English. - (11) Staple paper submission.
 For paper submissions, staple the original signed application and each of the two (2) copies securely with one (1) staple in the upper left-hand corner. - (12) Typed document.
-All applications, including forms, must be typed; handwritten applications and forms will not be accepted. - (13) Application language.
-English. - c.
+All applications, including forms, must be typed; handwritten applications and forms will not be accepted. - d.
 Application Replacement Pages.
 Applicants may not submit replacement pages and/or missing documents once an application has been submitted.
-Any revisions must be made by submission of a new application that must be received by NIST by the submission deadline.
+Any revisions must be made by submission of a new application that must be received by NIST by the submission deadline. - e.
+Pre-Applications.
+NIST is not accepting pre-applications or white papers under this NOFO. - f.
+Certifications Regarding Federal Felony and Federal Criminal Tax Convictions, Unpaid Federal Tax Assessments and Delinquent Federal Tax Returns.
+In accordance with Federal appropriations law, an authorized representative of the selected applicant(s) may be required to provide certain pre-award certifications regarding federal felony and federal criminal tax convictions, unpaid federal tax assessments, and delinquent federal tax returns.